 What is antenatal hand expression?

-It is advised for mothers to wait until around 37 weeks before starting antenatal expression.
-Mothers who are having multiple births may sometimes start sooner as giving birth earlier is more likely.
+Mothers are normally advised to wait until around 36 weeks before starting antenatal expression.
+Mums who are having multiple births may sometimes start sooner as giving birth earlier is more likely.

 For some mothers, it can be a useful tool that helps ensure their baby will start life without the need for formula supplementation.
 The importance of exclusive breastfeeding for all babies has been well-established by scientific research.